dipakml/dipakml/README.md

 -👨‍💻 All of my projects are available at [Github](https://github.com/dipakml?tab=repositories)

-- 🌱 I’m currently working on **Developing end to end Machine learning projects**
+- 🌱 I’m currently working on **Developing end to end Machine learning projects with Mlops**

 - 💬 Ask me about **Data Science & Machine Learning**